-Less than one mile from campus, the College Park Metro Station, on the green line of the Washington Metro, connects you to the heart of D.C. and to its Maryland and Northern Virginia suburbs.
-For other destinations along the East Coast such as Philadelphia, New York and Boston, you can board trains at the Amtrak Station in New Carrollton, Maryland or Union Station in downtown Washington.
+Less than a mile from campus, the College Park Metro Station, on the green line of the Washington Metro, connects you to the heart of D.C. and to Maryland and Northern Virginia suburbs.
+For other destinations along the East Coast, such as Philadelphia, New York and Boston, you can board trains at the Amtrak Station in New Carrollton, Maryland, or Union Station in downtown Washington.
 For national and international travel, the area offers the convenience of three major airports: Baltimore-Washington (BWI), Dulles (IAD), and Reagan National (DCA).

 University of Maryland facilities provide an array of sporting, art and cultural events.
-The Comcast Center hosts the men’s and women’s basketball teams who have both previously won the NCAA basketball championship.
-The Comcast Center also hosts major political figures such as President Obama.
-The Clarice Smith Performing Arts Center is an elegant, newly designed building where Maryland students as well as internationally acclaimed artists come to perform.
+The Xfinity Center hosts the men’s and women’s basketball teams, which have both previously won the NCAA basketball championship.
+The Clarice Smith Performing Arts Center is an elegant facility where Maryland students as well as internationally acclaimed artists come to perform.